-This section outlines the steps towards preparing an Organisation Strategy.
-The end-product of this preparatory phase is a mapping and overview of relevant documentation, a Process Action Plan (PAP) and a plan for consultations with the organisation in question, other MFA unit, as well as other relevant stakeholders.
+This section outlines the steps for the preparation of an Organisation Strategy.
+It includes the mapping and overview of relevant documentation, a Process Action Plan (PAP) and a plan for consultations with the organisation in question, other MFA units, as well as other relevant stakeholders.

-The preparation phase includes; (i) Documented overview of available documentation This may include previous Danish strategies for the organisation, relevant Multilateral Organisation Performance Assessment Network (MOPAN) assessment reports and other recent (maximum 2-3 years old) evaluations, reviews and capacity assessments of the organisation; (ii) A mapping of past and existing Danish cooperation with the organisation and of the organisation's presence in Danish priority countries.
+The preparation phase includes; (i) Documented overview of available documentation This may include ongoing or previous Danish organisation strategies for the organisation, relevant Multilateral Organisation Performance Assessment Network (MOPAN) assessment reports and other recent (maximum 2-3 years old) evaluations, assessments, studies, reviews and capacity assessments of the organisation; (ii) A mapping of past and existing Danish cooperation with the organisation and of the organisation's presence in Danish priority countries.

 The preparation phase should ensure a solid assessment of the capacity of the organisation.
-This could be based on a recent MOPAN-report and/or mid-term or other reviews.
-If there is not a recent capacity assessment of an the organisation it should be considered to commission external consultants to carry out a rapid capacity assessment in collaboration with other donors (not for UN entities).
-The section on "Partners" in the bilateral guidelines on projects and programmes (see Standard annex 2) may serve as inspiration for the capacity assessment.
+This should be based on the most recent MOPAN-report and/or or other relevant assessments, evaluations, reviews or similar.
+If there is not a recent capacity assessment of the organisation it should be considered to undertake a rapid capacity assessment and if feasible in collaboration with other international development partners.
+This assessment may be undertaken by external consultants if the MFA unit does not have the resources to conduct the assessment as an internal exercise.
+The section on "Partners" in the bilateral guidelines on projects and programmes (see Standard annex 2) may serve as inspiration for such a capacity assessment.

-Prepare a Process Action Plan (PAP) including dates for submission of the draft Organisation Strategy to the Programme Committee and to the Council for Development Policy10.
-Indicate timing of consultations with colleagues and dialogue with the concerned organisation and other relevant stakeholder (e.g. other donors).
+Prepare a Process Action Plan (PAP) including dates for submission of the draft Organisation Strategy to the Programme Committee and to the Council for Development Policy9.
+Indicate timing of consultations with colleagues and dialogue with the concerned organisation and other relevant stakeholders (e.g. other donors).
 The possible need for advice from development specialists should also be included in the PAP.
 Include a realistic schedule for procurement and tendering of external consultants.
 Forward the PAP to all relevant stakeholders for information as early as possible, and an updated version should be attached to the draft Organisation Strategy when presented to the Programme Committee.

-A contact group may be established to support the preparation and implementation of the strategy in line with the ambitions of stronger cohesion between Copenhagen, Danish UN missions and embassies aboard.
-A contact group is established at the initiative of the unit responsible for the cooperation with the organisation in question.
-Others members of the group are MFA units which have an interface with the organization both at Head Quarter level and country level.
-The contact groups have a lean, informal structure and meet as and when needed at the initiative of the unit in charge of the cooperation.
+A Contact Group, may be established to support the preparation and implementation of the strategy in line with the ambitions of stronger cohesion between MFA, UN missions and embassies abroad.
+A Contact Group is established at the initiative of the unit responsible for the cooperation with the organisation in question.
+Others members of the group are MFA units which have an interface with the organisation both at Head Quarter level and country level.
+The Contact Group have a lean, informal structure and meet as and when needed at the initiative of the unit in charge of the cooperation.
 The responsible MFA unit chairs the contact group and acts as lead author of the Organisation Strategy.
-The members of the contact group provide input and quality assurance to the process with a view to ensuring institutional coherence and synergy.
+The members of the Contact Group provide input and quality assurance to the process with a view to ensuring institutional coherence and synergy.
 The process of producing an Organisation Strategy offers an opportunity to strengthen the Ministry's internal network around the organisation, knowledge-sharing and synergies.
-The contact group will continue to be a forum for discussing and strategizing during implementation of the strategic partnership (see standard ToRs for contact groups in annex VIIII).
+The contact group will continue to be a forum for discussing and strategizing during implementation of the strategic partnership (see standard ToRs for contact groups in Annex VIII).

-10 Presentation to the Programme Committee and the Council for Development Policy should normally be made prior to the financial year in which the financial commitment and disbursement is to be made.
+9 Presentation to the Programme Committee and the Council for Development Policy should normally be made prior to the financial year in which the financial commitment and disbursement is to be made.